John and Yoko: A Love Story: Plot

-On August 19, 1966, protestors burn their Beatles records and paraphernalia after Lennon says The Beatles are more popular than Jesus.
+On August 19, 1966, protestors burn their Beatles records and paraphernalia after John Lennon says The Beatles are more popular than Jesus.
 When a firecracker is thrown onto the stage the group decides to stop touring.

 John meets Yoko Ono, who is married and has a daughter.
 John brings her to the studio with him, causing friction with the other Beatles.
 The Beatles manager, Brian Epstein, dies of an accidental overdose of sleeping pills.
 John develops a crush on Yoko.

 In 1968, The Beatles and their partners travel to India for transcendental meditation with the Maharishi Mahesh Yogi.
 On his return, John invites Yoko to his house while their partners are both away.
 They record songs together and consummate their relationship at dawn.

 John and Yoko stage art exhibitions and plant acorns for peace.
-John is arrested for possession of hashish, and Paul bails him out.
+John is arrested for possession of hashish, and Paul McCartney bails him out.
 Yoko miscarries John's baby.
 John, Yoko, Kyoko, and Julian are hurt in a car accident.
 Paul marries Linda Eastman, and John marries Yoko in Gibraltar.
 He starts playing with Yoko's Plastic Ono Band.

 John and Yoko stage "Bed-Ins for Peace" in Amsterdam and Montreal, which receive wide attention.
 Paul signs with his father in-law Lee Eastman as manager; John, George, and Ringo sign with Allen Klein.
 Yoko again miscarries.
 In 1970, The Beatles disband and Yoko is widely blamed by the public.

 A year later, Yoko's ex-husband Tony Cox refuses to let Yoko see their daughter Kyoko, in breach of the granting of joint custody.
-Yoko takes Kyoko during a trip to Mallorca, Spain, but is charged with kidnapping.
+Yoko takes Kyoko during a trip to Mallorca, Spain, and is charged with kidnapping.

-In 1971, John and Yoko emigrate to New York where he records his hit solo album Imagine.
+In 1971, John and Yoko emigrate to New York, where he records his hit solo album Imagine.
 They are threatened with deportation, spied on, and their house is bugged.
 Tony is jailed for denying access to Kyoko.
 Yoko obtains full custody of Kyoko but does not know where she is.